New Year, New Country, New Customs

 Last Updated On: November 11, 2022 by The Migration Translators

 Although in many countries (including Australia) New Year officially begins on January 1st, in many countries people celebrate the spiritual New Year at many different times.
 One of the common factors in these celebrations is cleaning out the past and preparing for the new.

 The Jewish New Year “Rosh Hashanah” takes place in early Autumn (usually in the month of September) and contains the custom of “ Tashlikh” or “casting off” the mistakes of the past year.
-Thankfully none of our skilled Migration Translators will be casting off any of the NAATI Translations they’ve made in the past year.
-Leaving aside the fact that they’re all highly-skilled professionals, all our translations are checked and double-check to avoid embarrassing mistakes.
+Thankfully none of our skilled Migration Translators will be casting off any of the certified translations they’ve made in the past year.
+Leaving aside the fact that they’re all highly-skilled professionals, all our translations are checked and double-checked to avoid embarrassing mistakes.

 The Chinese New Year is known as the “Spring Festival” even though it takes place in late Winter.
 In China, on New Year’s Eve, it is customary for families to gather for a celebration meal and the importance of the festival means that people will go to strenuous efforts to be with their loved ones, even if it means traveling long distances.
 With so many Chinese people now living in Australia, it’s a particularly busy time of year for people traveling between the two countries.

 The Hindu New Year begins in late Autumn with Diwali – the Festival of Light.
 InIndiathis is a time when the whole country is lit up with lamps and fireworks, symbolizing the triumph of good over evil and the festival is celebrated in many countries where there is a significant population of Indian immigrants.
 This includes many of the large cities in Australia, especially Sydney and Melbourne where Hindus are joined by Australians of other faiths, as well as tourists, for a 5-day extravaganza of fireworks and festivities, including Bollywood dancing.